Sneaky Creatures

 What’s the remedy to eradicate H.pylori?

-To eradicate my H.pylori I took a 14-day triple therapy that included two different antibiotics as well as a proton pump inhibitor (PPI).
+To eradicate my H. pylori, I took a 14-day triple therapy that included two different antibiotics as well as a proton pump inhibitor (PPI).

 H. Pylori medications

-Sneaky creatures; My 14-day H. Pylori triple therapy medications
+Sneaky creatures: My 14-day H. Pylori triple therapy medications

-Check with your health care provider if you experience ongoing stomach distress to make sure you don’t have those sneaky creatures lurking in your body.
+Check with your healthcare provider if you experience ongoing stomach distress to make sure you don’t have those sneaky creatures lurking in your body.

 Have a fabulous week!